 Trent Collicutt is past President and current Executive Staff Officer with ITP.
 He is also the provincial representative for CCTT.

-Trent is the Infrastructure Operations Supervisor with the Provincial Government’s Information Technology Shared Services.
+Trent is the Enterprise Infrastructure Solution Architect with the Provincial Government’s Information Technology Shared Services.
 He graduated from Holland College’s Computer Engineering Technology program in 1999, and then went on to the advanced Information Systems Technology program.

 His on-the-job training with the province during college resulted in full-time employment.
 Trent has been employed there for over 15 years.

-“The instructors in the Computer Engineering Network program are telling us their graduates are not having issues getting jobs,” says Trent.
+“The instructors in the Computer Networking Technology program are telling us their graduates are not having issues getting jobs,” says Trent.

 Bryan says the majority of ITP’s members have a civil engineering technology or construction background.
 “They work with engineers and architects.
 Employers are looking for a lot of CAD specialists and industrial technicians.”